CSCI-40500-Fall-2025/ForgeArena/DEPLOYMENT_SETUP.md

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Click "Add New Project"
 3. Import your GitHub repository: `CSCI-40500-Fall-2025/ForgeArena`
+4. Set the project name to: `project-project-4` (or use the existing project if already created)
-4. Vercel will auto-detect the settings from `vercel.json`
+5. Vercel will auto-detect the settings from `vercel.json`

 ### 2. Configure GitHub Secrets